 In January, Sega Europe, the international branch of Sega, the Japanese multinational video game developer and publisher, announced it will no longer use plastic packaging on its physical games and is replacing it with recycled and recyclable cardboard.
 According to Gameindustry.biz, this follows the news that a subsidiary of Sega, Sports Interactive, would be using specially designed cardboard cases to replace the standard DVD case for their Football Manager 2020 game.

-Beginning in November of this year, every future installment in the series will come in a cardboard sleeve made from 100% recycled cardboard.
+Beginning November 2019, every future installment in the series will come in a cardboard sleeve made from 100% recycled cardboard.
 Sega’s new packaging change begins with Total War: Rome II’s upcoming Enemy at the Games Edition.
 It will expand to all of Sega Europe’s PC titles and those shipped globally and include other subsidiaries such as Relic, Two Point, Creative Assembly and Amplitude Studios.

 Nestlé expands paper presence: